pranshusharmaa/aimo3-math-reasoning-pipeline/README.md

-# AIMO 3 Mathematical Reasoning Pipeline

-In-progress research project exploring multi-branch mathematical reasoning pipelines for AIMO-style competition problems.

-This project studies how language models can be made more reliable on difficult math problems using adaptive inference, tool-integrated reasoning, deterministic verification, rescue branches, selector-based reranking, and vote-based answer selection.
+**AIMO 3 Mathematical Reasoning Pipeline** — Completed competition research archive for multi-branch mathematical reasoning on AIMO-style problems.
+The notebooks document adaptive time allocation, tool-integrated reasoning, deterministic verification, rescue branches, selector reranking, and vote-based answer selection, along with lessons learned from failed judging/probing experiments.

-The repository contains three research notebooks showing the progression of the system from a stable baseline to heavier ablation variants.
+## Status

+Status: completed competition research archive

+This repository documents my AIMO 3 reasoning pipeline experiments after the competition ended.
+The notebooks are kept as a research record of the approaches I tested, the ablations I ran, and the design lessons I learned from building multi-branch mathematical reasoning systems under fixed compute constraints.

+This is not presented as a polished production package.
+It is a completed experiment log showing how the pipeline evolved from a stable baseline into selector-based and verification-gated variants.

+The main goal of this archive is to make the approach, ablations, and failure modes understandable.

 ## Notebooks